 In 1998, Matt co-founded and was Artistic Director of Tyrannosaurus rep, for which he directed productions of The Winter’s Tale and Elektra.
 His directing work for First Stage Children's Theater in Milwaukee has been acclaimed as "First Stage at its absolute finest."
 His work has also been seen at Milwaukee Chamber Theater, goats & monkeys, Sunset Playhouse, Broadway Baby Dinner Theater, 2texans Theater Co., and various Milwaukee area high schools.

-In 1999, Matt created Cues & All: the cutting edge verse resource, a forum for actors to hone their skills, especially with classical text.
+Matt is currently on the faculty at First Stage Theater Academy, serving as Director of the First Stage Young Company, an advanced, award-winning, pre-professional actor training program for high school students.
+He began teaching in 1999, when he created Cues & All: the cutting edge verse resource, a forum for actors to hone their skills, especially with classical text.
 He was on faculty at The Actors’ Institute, NY, teaching Vocal Dynamics and Script Analysis, and at Act One Studios in Chicago, he taught Voice & Speech and Shakespeare.
 Matt also privately coached clients from the entertainment and corporate sectors.
-He is currently on the faculty at First Stage Theater Academy, serving as Director of the First Stage Young Company, the advanced, award-winning, college-level actor training program at First Stage Theater Academy.
-He also continues to coach acting and voice and speech privately and is an independent teaching artist in area schools.
+He continues to coach acting and voice and speech privately.

 In 2010, Matt began playing the ukulele.
-With hundreds of Youtube subscribers and over 150,000 views, he is a sought after performer and teacher.
+With hundreds of Youtube subscribers and hundreds of thousands of views, he is a sought after performer and teacher.

 He shares his home with Milwaukee's favorite Doctor of Acupuncture and Oriental Medicine, Carrie Murphy, and three amazing, maddening cats.
 He likes Shakespeare, comic books, and dinosaurs, not necessarily in that order.